dtekcth/data101/src/beginner/cli/basics.md

-## Getting started
+# Getting started

 {{ .windows }}
-On Windows you start WSL by searching for `Ubuntu` in the Windows Start Menu.
+On Windows you start WSL by searching for "Ubuntu" in the Windows Start Menu.
 You should see something like this:

 {{ .macos }}
-On macOS, press !kbd[!cmd+Space] and then enter `terminal` to open a terminal.
+On macOS, press !kbd[!cmd+Space] and then enter "terminal" to open a terminal.
 You should see something like this:

 {{ .linux }}
-On Linux, how you open a terminal depends on your distro.
+On Linux, how you open a terminal depends on your distribution.
 Usually one of !kbd[Ctrl+Alt+T], !kbd[!win+T] or !kbd[!win+Enter] opens one.
-Otherwise, search for `how to open terminal <insert your distro here>`.
+Otherwise, search for "how to open terminal `<insert your distro here>`".
 You should see something like this:

 <!-- Replace with a picture of a terminal running bash -->
 ![Terminal](/Assets/cli/windows_terminal.png)

 You can also open a terminal in VSCode if you prefer working there.
 Open the command palette (!kbd[!ctrl+Shift+P]) and type "terminal: create new terminal" and press !kbd[Enter].
 This should open a new terminal at the bottom of your screen.
-You can also open one by clicking on "Terminal" in the menu bar at the top of your screen, and then pressing "New Terminal".
+You can also open one by clicking on `Terminal` in the menu bar at the top of your screen, and then pressing `New Terminal`.

 With a terminal open, what are we looking at?
 At the start of that line you will see your username followed by `@`, and then the name of your computer.
 After that you will see the current directory.
 Your terminal keeps track of something called its _working directory_, which is where on your filesystem it is located at the moment.
-Right now it is `~`, which is symbol used to represent your _home directory_.
+Right now it is `~`, which is a symbol used to represent your _home directory_.
 Every user has a home directory where all of their files are stored.
 At the end of the line you will see a solid block, which is your cursor.
 Here we can write commands and run them by pressing enter.

-We can print the exact location of our working directory by running the command `pwd` **p**rint **w**orking **d**irectory.
+We can print the exact location of our working directory by running the command `pwd` (**p**rint **w**orking **d**irectory).
 This should print `/home/` followed by your username.
 You can also list the contents of your working directory with the command `ls` (**l**i**s**t).

 > Commands are case sensitive.
 This means that `pwd` and `PWD` aren't the same thing, and you will get error if you try and run the second one.